 Companies are still producing far more plastic than our world can cope with.
 Globally, almost 370 million tonnes of plastic are created every year.3 By 2015, approximately 6.3 billion tonnes of virgin plastic had been produced, of which only 9% had been recycled; the rest was burned in incinerators or dumped, either in landfill or in the environment.4 Plastic waste leaches hazardous chemicals into the soil or is blown into rivers and oceans.
-Each year, at least 8 million tonnes of plastic end up in our oceans, and plastic makes up 80% of all marine debris.5 Plastic is lethal to marine life, killing an estimated one million seabirds and 100,000 marine mammals and turtles every year.6 Plastic bags and flexible packaging are the deadliest plastic items in the sea.7

-USA.8 In 2018, the UK generated an estimated 5.2 million tonnes of plastic waste9 - enough plastic to fill Wembley Stadium six times over.10
+Each year, at least 8 million tonnes of plastic end up in our oceans, and plastic makes up 80% of all marine debris.5 Plastic is lethal to marine life, killing an estimated one million seabirds and 100,000 marine mammals and turtles every year.6 Plastic bags and flexible packaging are the deadliest plastic items in the sea.7 The UK is a major contributor to the global plastic crisis.
+UK companies, especially in the grocery retail sector, are highly dependent on plastic packaging designed to be used once and thrown away.
+The UK generates more plastic waste per person than almost any other country in the world, second only to the USA.8 In 2018, the UK generated an estimated 5.2 million tonnes of plastic waste9 - enough plastic to fill Wembley Stadium six times over.10